autumnai/leaf/README.md

 You can also reach out to the Maintainers [@MJ][mj] and [@hobofan][hobofan] directly or engage at the [#rust-machine-learning][irc] IRC on irc.mozilla.org.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as below, without any additional terms or conditions.

 [contributing]: CONTRIBUTING.md
 [gitter-leaf]: https://gitter.im/autumnai/leaf
 [mj]: https://twitter.com/mjhirn